shox – sn

 To allow SNMP walk operations of these MIB objects, you can enable these MIB objects using the snmp-server enable oid mempool command.
 When doing SNMP walk operations, the ASA will query memory information from the MEMPOOL_DMA and MEMPOOL_GLOBAL_SHARED pools.
 When the ASA queries memory information, the CPU may be held by the SNMP process for too long before releasing the CPU to other processes.
 This can result in SNMP-related CPU hogs causing packet drops.

 To mitigate this issue, avoid polling the OIDs that relate to the Global Shared pool using the no snmp-server enable oid mempool command.
 When disabled, the mempool OIDs would return 0 bytes.
-They can, however, be queried explicitly using a GET request for that pool, irrespective of this command.
 The clear configure snmp-server command restores the default enabling of SNMP MIB objects for memory queries.

 snmp-server enable traps